guillaumebour/comet/README.md

         --no-colour                      Do not display colours
         --no-direction                   Do not display message direction information --no-timestamp                   Do not display timestamps
-    -p, --port <port>                    Port 1
+        --nout                           Do not save captured data to files -p, --port <port>                    Port 1
         --port2 <port2>                  Port 2
         --session-name <session-name>    Name of the capture session